Halloweentown (film): Plot

 Failing to light the talisman with "instant" potion, Aggie takes the children to town for ingredients.
 The family encounter Luke, a goblin who was made a handsome human by a "shadow creature".
 He makes a clumsy pass at Marnie, which she turns down.
 Gwen arrives in Halloweentown to retrieve the children, to Marnie's objections.
 Gwen cannot find another bus back to the mortal world, so Dylan suggests they see the mayor for help.
 Gwen is shocked to see that the mayor is Kalabar, who turns out to be an ex-boyfriend of hers.
-Kalabar then leaves to handle another problem but says he'll help them when he returns.
+Kalabar then leaves to handle another problem but says he will help them when he returns.
 Meanwhile, Aggie encounters Luke, who tells her that the evil creature wants Merlin's talisman, and takes her to him.
 Gwen and her children see Aggie and Luke walking somewhere.
 Sensing Aggie might be in trouble, they follow Luke and her to an abandoned movie theater.

 In the movie theater, Aggie sees that some of the Halloweentown citizens have been frozen in time, and meets the hooded demon from the movie screen.
 She declines to give the talisman to the demon.
 Gwen and the children enter the theater as Luke rushes out in fear.
 The demon freezes Gwen and Aggie.
-The children escape, and collect the necessary ingredients - the hair of a werewolf, the sweat of a ghost, and a vampire's fang - to make the potion that will activate the talisman and unfreeze the others.
+The children escape, and collect the necessary ingredients—the hair of a werewolf, the sweat of a ghost, and a vampire's fang—to make the potion that will activate the talisman and unfreeze the others.
 They then realize they must place the talisman in the large jack-o'-lantern in the center of the town to defeat the demon.

 When they arrive to install it, the demon appears and reveals himself to be Kalabar, who tries to persuade the townspeople to join him in taking over the mortal world.
 With Luke's help, Marnie climbs onto the jack-o'-lantern and attempts to place the talisman inside, but Kalabar casts a spell to freeze her.
 As she is about to pass out, Marnie drops the talisman inside the jack-o'-lantern, which causes it to illuminate.
 This unfreezes her and everyone trapped inside the theater, and weakens Kalabar.
 The children are then reunited with their mother and grandmother, who also learn that Kalabar is the demon.
 He is bitter that Gwen chose to marry a human instead of him, and obtains the talisman and says he will use it to become the ruler of both the mortal and magical world.
 Dylan is revealed to have gotten magic powers of his own.
 He joins Gwen, Aggie, and his sisters in defeating Kalabar.
 Kalabar is vaporized and Aggie retrieves the talisman.
 Luke is restored to his goblin appearance, though receives a kiss from Marnie on the cheek.